 To measure the effect of varying concentrations of NPK on biomass production at later developmental stages, we will measure the fresh weight of the rosettes and roots of 6 week-old plants to evaluate biomass partitioning for each NPK treatment.
 We will also measure soluble sugar and protein content, because of their close relationship with fresh weight.
 For the shoot, we will also measure chlorophyll content an index of nitrogen use (REF).

 Aim 1C.
 Correlation between biomass and morphometric analysis for early prediction of biomass production.
 For each NPK combination, the morphometric analysis will provide a quantitative measure of the effect of the matrix on the morphology of young seedlings while biomass will represent the result of prolonged growth in the same conditions.
-We will use ….. to establish relationships between the morphometric PCs and the biomass measurements and identify early predictors of biomass.

-Dennis- please fill in .
+We will use stochastic gradient descent to establish relationships between the morphometric PCs as well as classic root/lateral root measurements (e.g. …) and the biomass measurements and identify early predictors of biomass.
+That is, stochastic gradient descent [refs] will identify the values of the coefficients (a1, a2, and a3 as well as b1 through b??) of a linear equation of the form biomass = a1*PC1 + a2*PC2 + a3*PC3 + b1*PrimaryRootLength + b2*LateralRootLength + b3* … We will use stochastic gradient descent with a regularization term (to reduce the tendency to overfit) and a training coefficient eta.
+To discover the proper values of eta, we will use 10-fold cross-validation with different parameter settings.
+In each “fold” of cross-validation, we withhold 10% of the plants from the training set and then evaluate our results on the left-out plants (the test plants).
+Different folds differ based on which plants are chosen as test and which as training.
+The regularization and training coefficients that offer the best results on cross-validation will then be used on all the data to determine the coefficient values.
+To evaluate the confidence interval of the coefficients, we will sample the plants with replacement to determine the range of values of each coefficient.
+The net result of all this analysis will be the identification of the features (whether principal component or classic root/lateral root measurement) that are the best early predictors of biomass.
+If we are interested in the coefficients for root and shoot biomass separately, we can reproduce the analyses for htem.

 Aim 1D.
 We will also develop a method to classify the NPK combinations according to the amount of N in the medium and the biomass that is produced to determine the NPK:phenotype states that represent N-usage strategies (High-N:High biomass, Low-N:Low biomass, LowN:High biomass – should we include High-N:Low biomass as an example of poor NUE?)

 Dennis- please fill in.
+Dennis does not believe this needs to be a separate subaim but rather aim 1b.
+All we are doing here is measuring average biomass in each NPK combination and taking the best of the high-Ns, the best of the low_Ns, and the lowest of the low_Ns.